 - WeWork concerning all the coworking spaces provided by the company globally

-- WeLive meant for the residential real estate and apartments which is set to promote community-oriented co-living
+- WeLive is meant for residential real estate and apartments which is set to promote community-oriented co-living

 - WeGrow looking over the education sector under which an elementary school in New York is already set up.

-The amalgamation of all the three above mentioned sectors is what will be called as the ‘WeCompany’.
+The amalgamation of all the three above-mentioned sectors is what will be called the ‘WeCompany’.

 WeWork also recently started its own incubator for startups called WeWork Labs.

-The announcement was done by Adam Neumann, CEO and Co-founder of WeWork at the company’s internal annual conference on 8th January 2019.
-This was followed by a blog which he published on the WeWork website explaining how the new plan set-up would be executed.
-In the blog he mentioned, “We’re taking a step toward truly realizing our vision by beginning our next chapter.
+The announcement was made by Adam Neumann, CEO and Co-founder of WeWork at the company’s internal annual conference on 8th January 2019.
+This was followed by a blog which he published on the WeWork website explaining how the new plan setup would be executed.
+In the blog, he mentioned, “We’re taking a step toward truly realizing our vision by beginning our next chapter.
 WeWork is announcing ‘The We Company’, bringing all of our business ambitions together to operate in service of how we work, how we live, and how we grow.”

-Despite the looming threat, Neumann is positive that this problem will not cause any damage to his company as he believes experimenting and taking risks has always led to fruitful discoveries.
-Till date, WeWork Company has managed to reach approximately 5 million people; making huge developments as it went along its journey.
-During the founding days of WeWork, Adam and his co-founder Miguel McKelvey had mapped out their journey while coming up with projects like WeSail, WeSleep, WeBank which may be worked upon this year.
-Earlier this year, WeWork was one of the investors in The Wing, a women-focused coworking space.
+Despite the looming threat, Neumann is positive that this problem will not cause any damage to his company as he believes experimenting and taking risks have always led to fruitful discoveries.
+To date, WeWork Company has managed to reach approximately 5 million people; making huge developments as it went along its journey.
+During the founding days of WeWork, Adam and his co-founder Miguel McKelvey had mapped out their journey while coming up with projects like WeSail, WeSleep, and WeBank which may be worked upon this year.

 It will be interesting to see how Adam Neumann deals with the situation while handling the upcoming projects simultaneously.